descovi/simonini.github.io/_posts/2016-08-11-heroku-and-migration.md

 ---
 layout: post
-title: Heroku and Migration
+title: Heroku and migration for Rails
 categories: rails heroku migration database
 ---

-In [Heroku](http://heroku.com) when you relase a new version, you have to remember the migration:
+In [Heroku](http://heroku.com) when you relase a new version with Rails, you have to remember the migration for the database:

     git push heroku master && heroku run rails db:migrate